-ART 425 - Capstone Experience/Seminar 1 hour
+ART 425 - Capstone Experience/Seminar

 This course is designed to be part of the Capstone Experience for the art major.
-Students will have the opportunity to demonstrate their knowledge and understanding of issues in art incorporating their liberal studies.
-The course also serves as the culmination of both the Art and University Assessment Programs.
+Students pursuing the BA Liberal Arts, BA Art History, BFA Studio Concentration, and BFA Visual Communications Concentration will have the opportunity to demonstrate their knowledge and understanding of issues in art incorporating their liberal studies.
+The course also serves as the culmination of both the Art and University Assessment Programs and preparation for the Senior Test in Art.
+Prerequisite: senior status.

-ART 426 - Capstone Experience/Liberal Arts 1 hour
+ART 426 - Capstone Experience/Liberal Arts 1 hour (offered fall only)